janicelaset/daycare_hub/README.md

 Beebsy is a web application that connects parents with daycares in their area.
 It allows daycares to add relevant information and generates a profile that parents can view.
 It features a simple user interface for daycare providers to make the process as easy as possible.
 Parents can search for daycares based on their location and view a map of the nearest facilities in their area.

+This application is live and can be viewed at [beebsy.herokuapp.com](http://beebsy.herokuapp.com)

 ## Prerequisites

 You will need the following things properly installed on your computer.